getbraincloud/examples-java/BCAuthentication/README.md

 ## Getting Setup
 This application uses the Java Client Library for brainCloud.
 It was created with Android Studio 2021.3.1 and uses Java 1.8.

+### Application IDs
+AppId, secretKey, and serverUrl will need to be filled in in the BCClient.java class in order to use this application.

 ### Downloads
 - **The Java Client Library:** https://github.com/getbraincloud/braincloud-java
 - **Android Studio:** https://developer.android.com/studio